 The damage the bridge sustained meant that the road had to be closed to ensure that it was safe enough for cars to drive underneath it, as well as dislodge the crane from underneath it.
-The traffic was backed up for a full nine hours after.
+The traffic was backed up for a full nine hours.

-Flights were left awaiting passengers and no-one could really get to anywhere they needed to go that afternoon.
+Flights were left awaiting passengers and no one could really get to anywhere they needed to go that afternoon.
 Even the likes of Ira Losco had to walk to the airport to catch their planes and O-level students missed their exams entirely.
-Oddly enough, history repeated itself as a very similar accident happened at the same place in August that year.
+Oddly enough, history repeated itself as a very similar accident happened at the same place in August of that year.

 It goes without saying that millions upon millions of Europeans were affected by the volcanic eruption, together with many millions more around the world.
 It just goes to show that no matter how far we advance as a species technologically, we are still very much at the behest of mother nature.